hns/hns.github.com/_posts/2010-07-02-versatility.md

 imported from [ringo/webapp/request].
 The JSGI request by itself only provides minimal functionality.
-The Request function takes a JSGI request and adds some useful features to it, such as support for parameter and file upload parsing and cookie handling.
+The Request function takes a JSGI request and adds some useful features to it, such as support for parameter and file upload parsing, cookie handling, and session support.

 Previously (with JSGI 0.2), `Request` was an actual constructor that returned a wrapper around the JSGI request object.
 Since we switched to JSGI 0.3,